ppapageo/matmul/README.md

 Matrix multiplication example for testing the use of [cpp-codegen](https://github.com/ppgpn/cpp-codegen) library as a cmake module.

-Matrix multiplication code generate with boundary loop substitution is compared against naive and gemm based matrix multiplications.
+Matrix multiplication code generated with boundary loop substitution is compared against naive and gemm based matrix multiplications.

 Requirements
 -----------
 gtest, cmake, libopenblas-dev